Amazon announces Prime Day 2021 dates — here’s how to prepare

 Amazon has renewed its focus on the consumer experience in order to hold its number-one position not just in e-commerce sales, but as a worldwide retail juggernaut.
 The company is rolling out new initiatives to stay competitive while giving other retailers a run for their money.

-Now that Prime Day is only TK weeks away, here’s an updated guide covering what you need to know before it arrives — so you can save big once it’s here.
+Now that Prime Day is less than three weeks away, here’s an updated guide covering what you need to know before it arrives — so you can save big once it’s here.

 Since its inception in 2015, Prime Day has been held mid-July to celebrate Amazon’s anniversary.
 Last year, due to the pandemic, the mega shopping event was pushed back to mid-October.